CamilaCavalcanti2005/HowtoDrawTotoro/README.md

 - First you want to draw Totoro's body, and we will use this as a base for the following drawing.
 You want to make sure to not make the top of his head too narrow, we will need ample space for his face, and leave some room on the top to connect his arms.

  > ![step1Totoro](step1.png)
+img[alt=step1Totoro] { width: 200px; }

 ## Step 2

-- Next you want to draw his arms.
-Totoro's arms reach a bit past halfway his body, and they are usually at his sides, so you can follow the curve of his belly when adding them.
+- Next, you want to draw his arms.
+Totoro's arms reach a bit past halfway down his body, and they are usually at his sides, so you can follow the curve of his belly when adding them.
 - Make sure to add some  small curved triangles on the ends of his paws to make his claws!

  > ![step2Totoro](step2.png)